Package-oriented guide to T’s standard library.

 path — Path stringReturns:

-String or null
+String or NA

 path_stem(path)Get the filename without its extension.